Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

   - Encryption of client commands invoked through the active GameRules class
   - Support for Linux, Windows 7 and above
   - Togglable game options and config system exposed through VScript and a custom plugin
-  - Support for SAR (SourceAutoRecord) for speedruns
+  - Support for SAR (SourceAutoRecord) for speedrunning
   - Native support for dedicated servers if you manage to get one working :)
 ```